hortonworks/streamline/webservice/DataStream.md

 Field| Type | Comment
 ---|---|----
-dataStreamId | Long | The primary key dataStreamName | String| Name given by the user from UI json | String| String representation of json that depicts the graph timestamp | Long | Time or creation or last update
+id | Long | The primary key
+name | String| Name given by the user from UI json | String| String representation of json that depicts the graph timestamp | Long | Time or creation or last update